eXsio/nestedj/README.md

 [![Coverity Status](https://scan.coverity.com/projects/8499/badge.svg?flat=1)](https://scan.coverity.com/projects/exsio-nestedj)
 [![codecov](https://codecov.io/gh/eXsio/nestedj/branch/master/graph/badge.svg)](https://codecov.io/gh/eXsio/nestedj)

-NestedJ is a Java library that implements the Nested Set pattern with the help of JPA.
+NestedJ is a Java library that implements the Nested Set pattern for Java.

-### Overview
+## Overview
 NestedJ can automate the insertion/moving/removing of tree nodes.
 It can also retrieve persisted Nodes as a flat or recursive Java structures / collections.

 ### What is Nested Set?

 Nested Set is a RDBMS Tree implementation.
 It allows to query for whole tree branches and finding ancestors and descendants using one simple query.
 As usual, there is no freee lunch, so the price to pay in this case is a slightly more complex logic for modifying the tree (inserting / moving / removing nodes and branches).
-Fortunately NestedJ makes it as easy as using a standard JPA EntityManager.
+Fortunately NestedJ makes it very easy.

 ### Example